-Last Saturday I was driving in the car with
+Last Saturday, I was driving the car with

 spoke up and said to me:

 "Mom, a girl in my church class said she thinks you look funny."

 Then I asked,

 Lottie was quiet for a minute, then said:

 Probably because sometimes it looks like you have grandma arms".

 Then we talked about being nice to everyone, even if they

 hurt our feelings, belittle what we believe in, or speak unkindly